 Beneficiaries shall be allowed a choice of providers when the costs of two or more providers are equal, according to LAC 50: XXVII 505(B).
-When multiple providers meet the least costly standard, the beneficiary may choose a preferred transportation provider, as outlined by the Louisiana Medicaid Plan, Attachment 3.1A, Item 24.a, Page 4, Section II.C.1.f4.
-When multiple providers meet the least costly standard, the transportation broker should dispatch trips to a provider whose primary service region for operation, according to the provider's Disclosure of Ownership Information Form for Entity and Business, is the same as the beneficiary's domicile and who is able to comply with all travel and wait time standards.
-The transportation broker is prohibited from dispatching trips to out-of-region providers, unless the transportation broker retains documentation to support that there is no willing and available provider in the administrative region1 where the beneficiary is domiciled that is able to comply with time requirements or that the out-of-region provider is the least costly option.
+When multiple providers meet the least costly standard, the beneficiary may choose a preferred transportation provider, as outline by the Louisiana Medicaid Plan, Attachment 3.1A, Item 24.a, Page 4, Section II.C.1.4.
+The transportation broker is prohibited from dispatching trips to out-of-region providers, unless the transportation broker retains documentation to support that there is no willing and available provider in the administrative region1 where the beneficiary is domiciled able to comply with time requirements or that the out-of-region provider is the least costly option.

-With the exception of urgent transportation requests and discharges from inpatient facilities, beneficiaries and healthcare providers are expected to give at least 48 hours' notice when requesting transportation; however, the transportation broker must make a reasonable attempt to schedule the trip with less than 48 hours' notice.
+With the exception of hospital discharges, beneficiaries and medical providers are expected to give at least 48 hours' notice when requesting transportation; however, the transportation broker must make a reasonable attempt to schedule the trip with less than 48 hours' notice.